Robert A. Fasanella

 He represents both plaintiffs and defendants in all forums including federal and state courts, administrative appeals and local boards.
 He represents project proponents, buyers, sellers, and lenders in complex real estate transactions, many involving brownfields or suspected oil and hazardous waste sites.
 He regularly counsels regulated businesses and industries such as oil and gas companies, service stations, dry cleaners, manufacturers, and real estate developers.
 He also provides legal advice to banks, financial institutions, and other secured lenders in complex environmental transactions often involving hazardous materials, land use complications and permitting.

 He performs permitting for affordable housing, brownfields and traditional real estate developments including residential subdivisions, special permits, 40 B permitting, commercial, retail, and mixed-use developments.
-Mr. Fasanella represents residential and commercial property owners, real estate trusts and REITS, and landlords and tenants in transactions and disputes.
+Robert represents residential and commercial property owners, real estate trusts and REITS, and landlords and tenants in transactions and disputes.

-Bob also works with, manages and leads project teams involving license site professionals, civil and environmental engineers, architects, and other land use and real estate professionals.
-He is dedicated to providing sound advice and practical solutions for all clients concerned with result oriented performance.
+Robert also works with, manages and leads project teams involving license site professionals, civil and environmental engineers, architects, and other land use and real estate professionals.
+He is dedicated to providing sound advice and practical solutions for all clients concerned with result-oriented performance.